Cuban officials reject blame for U.S. diplomats' mystery ailments

 There is audio of the strange, high-pitched sounds that some of the diplomats reportedly heard, but a document provided to NBC News by the Cubans says the recording did not capture "acoustic levels damaging to health."

-And American experts told NBC News they know of no technology that would explain the symptoms.
+And American experts said they know of no technology that would explain the symptoms.

-"There's never been any physiological kind of response that reflects the symptoms that are reported that have ever been caused by sound waves of any type," said Joe Pompei, a former MIT researcher who is the founder and president of Holosonics, a sound technology company.
+"There's never been any kind of physiological response that reflects the symptoms that have been reported that has ever been caused by sound waves of any type," said Joe Pompei, a former MIT researcher who is the founder and president of Holosonics, a sound technology company.

 "Unless they had transducers in the bathtub and had the diplomats submerge their heads for a long time, it's just not possible," Pompei added.